safx/TypetalkKit/README.md

 TypetalkKit supports almost all Typetalk API.

-If you want further information about API, please visit [official page](http://developer.nulab-inc.com/docs/typetalk).
+If you want to know further information about API, please visit [official page](http://developer.nulab-inc.com/docs/typetalk).

 ## Features

 * Pure Swift API
-* Full REST API support
+* Full REST API support with [APIKit](https://github.com/ishkawa/APIKit)
-* Streaming API support (not completed)
+* Streaming API support with [Starscream](https://github.com/daltoniam/Starscream)

 ## Authorization

-> TypetalkKit currently only supports "Authorization Code".
-"Client Credentials" is not supported.

 To use TypetalkKit, you need to register your app at [the Official Developer page](https://typetalk.in/my/develop/applications) first.